symbol/symbol-docs/source/guides/blockchain/listening-new-blocks.rst

 Listening to new blocks
 #######################

-Get notified when a new :doc:`block <../../concepts/block>` is included.
+Get notified when a new block is included.

 *************
 Prerequisites